karmaniverous/blog/_posts/2024-09-02-some-words-on-linkedin.md

 We also had a TON of content on social media, LinkedIn, and especially on our WordPress website.
 Which is where this story really begins.

 All good things must come to an end, and RINGKNOCKER was no exception.
-So when I shut down the website in 2021, I found myself in posession of a MySQL database backup containing a novel's worth of some of the best writing I had ever done.
+So when I shut down the website in 2021, I found myself in possession of a MySQL database backup containing a novel's worth of some of the best writing I had ever done.
 It was an exact copy... but in any real sense completely inaccessible.
 If I wanted to extract an article from it, the hassle would rarely be worth the effort.

 This wasn't my first rodeo in that ring.
 Back in the early 2000s I shared a blog with my dad for a couple of years.
 It was a [DotNetNuke](<https://en.wikipedia.org/wiki/DNN_(software)>) site, and I still have THAT database backup, too.
 If anything, it's even more inaccessible than the RINGKNOCKER content.

 I ultimately found a pretty good alternative.
 My [current blog](https://karmanivero.us) is a [Jekyll](https://jekyllrb.com/) site hosted on [GitHub Pages](https://pages.github.com/).
-This isn't a solution I would recomment to anybody who isn't a software developer, but here are its most important features:
+This isn't a solution I would recommend to anybody who isn't a software developer, but here are its most important features:

 - It's a full-featured website, so I can present whatever content I want, exactly how I want.

 - The content is TEXT.
-No databases, and though GitHub hosts the website, there is alwas an EXACT copy on my desktop and in a GitHub repository in the cloud.
+No databases, and though GitHub hosts the website, there is always an EXACT copy on my desktop and in a GitHub repository in the cloud.
 So I ALWAYS have direct access.
 I'll never lose another piece of writing.

 BUT... when I publish an article on LinkedIn, thanks to my network, it gets MASSIVE distribution.
 When I publish something on my blog, well, it doesn't.
 Hard to stay motivated when you're writing in a vacuum!